 The dress code for Formal Hall is smart, a jacket and tie or equivalent.
 Jeans, sports clothes and sports shoes are not appropriate.
 Gowns must be worn at all times.
 Hall staff may turn away anyone deemed to not be conforming to the dress code, including external guests.
-On Wednesdays and Sundays (Guest Nights), students should wear suits or equivalent.
+On Sundays and Wednesdays (Guest Nights) students should wear suits or equivalent.
 It is customary for High Table to dine in Black Tie on Sundays and students are welcome to observe this dress code as well.
-Formal Hall is a formal occasion during which Low Table (student body) are joining High Table (Fellows, Senior Members and their Guests) at dinner and students' behaviour should reflect this.
-Any students wishing to arrange a birthday dinner, sports dinner, or host a large group of external guests should seek permission from a Dean, and a good level of collective conduct is required from all guests.
+Formal Hall is a formal occasion at which Low Table (student body) are joining High Table (Fellows, senior members and their guests) at dinner and students' behaviour should reflect this.
+Any students wishing to arrange a birthday dinner, sports dinner, or host a large group of external guests should seek permission from the junior deans (deans@oriel.ox.ac.uk), and a good level of collective conduct is required from all guests.
 Members of College are responsible for the behaviour of their guests.

-To ensure the correct number of meals are prepared, and because of the limited number of spaces, Informal and Formal Hall must be booked in advance via the Meal Booking System: https://meals.oriel.ox.ac.uk/Main.aspx.
+To ensure the correct number of meals are prepared, and because of the limited number of spaces, Informal and Formal Hall must be booked in advance via the Meal Booking System.

-Students must ensure they book their meal by 11.30am on the day before, except at the weekend where bookings must be made by 11.30am on the previous Friday.
+Students must ensure they book their meal by 9am on the day, except at the weekend where bookings must be made by 2pm on Friday.
 Arrangements are in place to allow members to join a queue to secure places at popular sittings, and to allow them to trade dinner places amongst themselves provided they have the same dietary requirements and they are unable to take up a place they have booked.

 Note for Postgraduates: Other than when the College is closed, lunch and dinner are usually available to Postgraduates during the vacations from Monday to Friday (check the meal booking system for availability).
 In the long vacation, not all meals will be available.
 An email will be circulated to Postgraduate students at the beginning of each vacation with details on meal times and availability.
-Postgraduate students may dine at High Table once per term on any night except Guest Nights (usually Wednesday and Sunday) and postgraduate scholars may dine at High Table once per week (except on Guest Nights, which are usually held on Wednesday and Sunday).
+Postgraduate students may dine at High Table once per term on any night except Guest Nights (usually Sunday and Wednesday) and postgraduate scholars may dine at High Table once per week (except on Guest Nights, which are usually held on Sunday and Wednesday).
 Unfortunately, it is not possible for postgraduate students of either category to bring a guest to High Table.
 Please make your booking through the SCR Butler (butler@oriel.ox.ac.uk).
-There is normally a limit of five postgraduates per evening.
+There is normally a limit of five postgraduates per evening although this may occasionally be lower.